University of Wisconsin–Madison

 Flow of Funds

-Under the new budget approach, schools and colleges will directly receive funding through allocations for undergraduate tuition, graduate tuition, and overhead (indirect costs).
-They will also continue to receive base budgets.
-When the new approach is first implemented, base budgets will be adjusted to avoid any discontinuous change in total funding (ensuring that schools and colleges are initially “held harmless”).
+Under the new budget approach, schools and colleges directly receive funding through allocations for undergraduate tuition, professional-school graduate tuition, and grant indirect cost returns (overhead).
+They also continue to receive base budgets.
+Starting July 1, base budgets will be adjusted to avoid any discontinuous change in total funding (ensuring that schools and colleges are initially “held harmless”).

-The new approach will determine how funding flows from central campus to schools and colleges.
-Deans will decide how the new approach is implemented within schools and colleges.
+The new approach determines how funding flows from central campus to schools and colleges.
+Deans will continue to decide how the new approach is implemented within schools and colleges.

 Under this “hybrid” budget approach, school/college funding is partly activity-based but central campus continues to play a significant role in directing resources through base budgets.
 On the flow-of-funds diagram, the arrow width reflects the relative magnitudes of the flows.